Blqtent/jackc/README.md

 The range of decimal constant number and integer variable is unspecified.
-The size of the integer is at least the same size as the size of a memory adresse.
+The size of the integer is at least the same size as the size of a memory address.
 (It could be from 8 to 512 bits).

 The callback extension allows to call a `callback` method from a Callback object.